rdytech/react-filterbar/docs/API-V1.md

 *Allowed Values*: ['/resource', '://fqdn/resource']

-#### dt.save-search-url

-This setting is the endpoint the component should use to POST a search in order to save it.
-The API contract is defined at [Saved Search API](#saved-search-api)

-*Allowed Values*: ['/resource', '://fqdn/resource']

 #### dt.saved-searches-url

-This setting is the endpoint the component should use to GET a list of saved searches.
+This setting is the endpoint the component should use to GET a list of saved searches or POST a search in order to save it.
 The API contract is defined at [Saved Search API](#saved-search-api)

 *Allowed Values*: ['/resource', '://fqdn/resource']